minnehack/website/content/registration-ok.md

 # Success

 You're registered for MinneHack!
-We'll send our rejection letters in November, so watch out for those ;)
+We'll send our RSVP emails in November, so watch out for those ;)